Pegaslabs/supplychain/scglobals/static/tx/docs/tickets.md

 * clean up dates to be correct day

 Low
+* pagination should only load new shipments table, not summary
 * id on shipment is date_from_to_rand
 * backbone model works w/ created/updated timestamps
 * think through security around patient names